 While a strong password is important, it should never be the only line of defense for securing your Gmail account.
 When you enable 2-Step Verification, anyone attempting to log in to your account will need the unique code sent to your phone, in addition to your password to gain access to your account.

 2-Step Verification requires would-be hackers to not only know your password but also to have physical control over your computer or mobile device to retrieve the unique code and ultimately gain access to your account.
 Although it doesn’t protect your email content directly, it does help secure Gmail from unauthorized logins — a huge bonus for protecting the contents of your emails.

 Don’t want to fall prey to a phishing attack?
 Whenever you are sent an email that requests your information, don’t click any links in the email itself.
 Instead, navigate to that company’s website and directly log in to your account there.

-It’s also a good idea to beware of red flags, such as legal threats and misspelled words.
+It’s also a good idea to beware of red flags.
 Finally, if you ever feel the slightest suspicion about the nature of an email or suspect an email threat, simply contact the person or organization that claims to have sent it (preferably in person, or by phone) and ask for yourself.